kubernetes/enhancements/keps/sig-auth/2579-psp-replacement/README.md

 #### Other Pod Subresources

-Aside from ephemeral containers, the policy is not checked for any other Pod subresources (status, bind, logs, exec, attach, port-forward).
+The policy is not checked for the following Pod subresources:
+- attach
+- binding
+- eviction
+- exec
+- log
+- portforward
+- proxy
+- status

-Although annotations can be updated through the status subresource, the apparmor annotations are immutable and the seccomp annotations are deprecated and slated for removal in v1.23.
+Although annotations can be updated through the status subresource, the apparmor annotations are immutable and the seccomp annotations are validated to match the `seccompProfile` field present in the pod spec.

 ### Pod Security Standards